igloo-project/igloo-doc/source/release-notes/migration/maven-revision.md

 ## Switch project to ${revision}

-* Replace `1.0-SNASPHOT` in following blocks with you project version
+* Adapt `1.0-SNASPHOT` with your own project version
 * Find all version occurrences

   ```shell